a-zverev/16s-amplicon-processing/CCA.md

 ##        TOC         pH          P          K N.ammonium  N.nitrate
 ##  12.619744  27.160608  44.737806   2.242099  19.243336  12.252530
 ```

-Drop predictors one by one, according to: 1) max VIF value, 2) insignificant in anova
+Drop predictors one by one, according to: 1) max VIF value, 2) insignificance in ANOVA

 ```r